AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/05-Ex1-3-use-analyst-agent-recommendations.md

     - Influencer and partnership strategies to amplify reach and credibility.
     - Risk considerations and mitigation tactics.

 20. Review the results.
-Give another prompt asking agent to turn these recommendations into a strategic playbook PowerPoint presentation.
+Give another prompt asking the agent to turn these recommendations into a strategic playbook PowerPoint presentation.

     ```
-    Turn these recommendations into a strategic playbook PowerPoint presentation and give it name as Smart Workspace marketing recommendations.pptx.
+    Turn these recommendations into a strategic playbook PowerPoint presentation and give it the name as Smart Workspace marketing recommendations.pptx.
     ```

-1. Once the PPT is created, click on it to Download the file which will save it in your OneDrive
+1. Once the PPT is created, click on it to download the file, which will save it in your OneDrive

 ## Summary